lanlin/nylas-php/README.md

 $dataD = $nylas->Contacts()->Contact()->deleteContact($ids);
 ```

-For more detail about the batch request, you should have to read the source code.
+For more detail about the batch request, you should have to read the source code.</br>
 Sorry, I have no time to write documents.